ibm-cloud-docs/security-compliance/collector-customer.md

 ### Configuring your ACL
 {: #before-collector-acl}

 By default, most access control lists (ACLs) block outgoing communication.
-To circumvent this setting without configuring an `Allow_all` policy, add the following hostnames to an allow list.
+To circumvent this setting without configuring an `Allow_all` policy, add the following hostnames to an allowlist.

 * `accounts.cloud.ibm.com`
 * `api.cis.cloud.ibm.com`